onflow/docs/docs/evm/guides/foundry.md

 forge init
 ```

 This will create a test contract called `Counter` in the `contracts` directory with associated tests and deployment scripts.
 We can replace this with our own ERC-20 contract.
-To verify the initial setup, you can run the tests:
+To verify the initial setup, you can run the tests for `Counter`:

 ```shell
 forge test
 ```

+The tests should pass.

-### Writing and Testing the ERC-20 Token Contract
+### Writing the ERC-20 Token Contract

 We'll use the OpenZeppelin ERC-20 contract template.
 We can start by adding OpenZeppelin to our project: